ibm-cloud-docs/log-analysis/data-security.md

 ## Deleting your data
 {: #data-delete}

-### Deleting data
+### Deleting logs when an instance is deleted
 {: #service-delete-logs}

 When you delete a LogDNA instance, the instance is automatically deactivated, and ingestion of logs is stopped.
 [Learn more](/docs/Log-Analysis-with-LogDNA?topic=LogDNA-remove).

 LogDNA deletes all logs that are already ingested.
 Deletion is completed within 24 hours after receiving your request.

-You are responsible for deleting archived data.
+You are responsible for deleting archived logs.

-### Deleting user metadata
+### Deleting metadata when an instance is deleted
 {: #service-delete-metadata}

-User metadata, such as views, alerts, dashboards, screens, and templates is deleted within 24 hours after receiving your request.
+When you delete a LogDNA instance, user metadata such as views, alerts, dashboards, screens, and templates, is never deleted.

+You must open a case through support to request the data to be deleted.
+For more information, see [Open a support ticket](/docs/get-support?topic=get-support-getting-customer-support#getting-customer-support)..

 You are responsible for deleting archived metadata.

+### Deleting metadata from an instance
+{: #service-delete-metadata1}

+You can delete metadata such as views, dashboards, screens, templates, and alerts at any time.

-### Deleting data from 1 LogDNA agent
+### Deleting subsets of logs from an instance
-{: #service-delete-agent}
+{: #service-delete-subset}

-Deletion of data that is collected from one single LogDNA agent in a LogDNA instance is not supported.
+Deletion of a subset of logs is not supported.

+For example, you cannot delete logs from one LogDNA agent.
+You cannot delete data for a specific service.
+You cannot delete data that match a particular query.